-In this course: Students are allowed to miss three sessions without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 15% attendance and participation grade.
+In this course: Students are allowed to miss one session without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 20% attendance and participation grade.
 It is recommended not to miss a session unless necessary.
-Please note: One class from 17:30-19:55 is considered two sessions.